Chief Monze

 Chief Monze is the spiritual leader of the Tonga people of southern Zambia.
-The chief's palace is south of the town of Monze named after him, near a place called Gonde, where a ceremony called Lwiindi takes place.
-This annual festival is a thanksgiving ceremony which attracts a lot of people from around Zambia.
+The chief's palace is south of the town of Monze named after him, near a place called Gonde, where the Lwiindi ceremony takes place.
 The current Chief Monze, Chief Magunza Monze who assumed this position in 1990, is descendant of a line dating back to the 1700s.